Inverse Quantum Potential Reconstruction via Generalized Bertlmann-Martin Inequalities: Introduction

-are $\lambda_k = k^2$, $k \geq 0$, then $q=0$.
-But this result is an exception from the rule, and in general the specification of the spectrum does not uniquely determine the operator \eqref{op_Sch}.
-Afterwards Borg \cite{Borg} proved that the potential is uniquely recovered from the two spectra corresponding to various pairs of boundary conditions and sharing the same boundary conditions at $\pi$, one of which should be Dirichlet boundary condition at $0$.
-Levinson \cite{Levinson} extended Borg's result by removing the restriction of Dirichlet boundary condition at $0$.
-Tikhonov in \cite{Tikhonov} obtained the uniqueness theorem for the inverse problem on the half-line from the given Weyl function.
+are $\lambda_k = k^2$, $k \geq 0$, then $V=0$.
+However, this result is exceptional, and in general the specification of spectral data does not uniquely determine the operator.
+Subsequent results by Borg \cite{Borg} and Levinson \cite{Levinson} established uniqueness under additional spectral information, while Tikhonov \cite{Tikhonov} obtained uniqueness on the half-line via the Weyl function.

-Over the past century, several inverse frameworks have emerged, each with different assumptions on available data and different tradeoffs in uniqueness, stability, and computational cost.
-In this paper, we use a transform-based ladder: Bertlmann--Martin (BM) links spectral gaps to moments, generalized Bertlmann--Martin (GBM) constrains the even-moment ladder, Pad\'e continuation stabilizes the transform, and inversion recovers the density and potential.
-Fourier is discussed only for context; the benchmark results and figures in this RMP revision are Laplace-only.
-We also keep a reproducibility trail so each stage of the pipeline can be checked independently.